AtmegaBuzz/instagram/README.md

-# instagram
-it is a phishing tool for instagram.com
+This is a instagram phishing page . from this u can hack any instagram account